davelandry/missionnutrition/_services/coach.md

 Find your strengths, create accountability, and build motivation to reach your health goals:

-* Up to 60 minutes/month with Melissa by phone or virtual conference
+* Up to 60 minutes/month with Melissa by phone or video chat
 * 1 tailored meal plan
 * 1 month unlimited mobile coaching
-* Food diary access
+* Food diary feedback access